DanielALievano/GroupProject_1/README.md

 Package names should be lowercase

 ### Documentation
-Label your classes with @since (version) when you first create them
+Document your classes with @author (Your first name)
-Label your classes with @version (version) whenever you make changes you intend to push

 ## Git
 ### Branch Names